19 Aug The key to your Facebook Advertising Strategy

 How do you make the most of the Facebook Pixel?

-Now that you’ve got the Facebook pixel install, how do you actually make the most of it?
+Now that you’ve got the Facebook pixel installed, how do you actually make the most of it?
 You can do a number of different things.

 First of all, just get it set up on your website.
 Regardless of whether you’re looking at doing ads now or in a month or in six months time you want to be tracking visitors that are coming through.
 You can’t track them if you don’t have the pixel there.